isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 and it must not operate in read-only mode (for details, see the ``hosts-databases`` descriptions in :ref:`hosts-databases-configuration4` and :ref:`hosts-databases-configuration6`).
-If the ``hosts-databases`` are not specified or are running in read-only mode, :ischooklib:`libhost_cmds.so` will load, but any attempts to use :isccmd:`reservation-add`, :isccmd:`reservation-del`, and :isccmd:`reservation-update` to modify data in that database will fail.
+If the ``hosts-databases`` are not specified or are running in read-only mode, :ischooklib:`libdhcp_host_cmds.so` will load, but any attempts to use :isccmd:`reservation-add`, :isccmd:`reservation-del`, and :isccmd:`reservation-update` to modify data in that database will fail.